-With a van packed full of everything we could possibly need, my boyfriend Josh and I set off early on Sunday 12th May for our camping trip to the Outer Hebrides.
+With a van packed full of everything we could possibly need, Josh and I set off early on Sunday 12th May for our camping trip to the Outer Hebrides!

 Isle of Skye

 The first pit stop on our journey was Fort William to stretch our legs and grab some lunch.
 We opted for Deli Craft which had a grand selection of handmade sandwiches and pizzas which tasted as good as they looked.
 Hopping back in the van we reached the Skye Bridge!
 This was my first trip this far north of Scotland, and I must say, it’s gorgeous up there.
 The landscape looks almost otherworldly.
 The glorious sunshine only added to its beauty.

 We headed for the Fairy Pools, the first attraction on our list.
 Located at the base of the Cuillin mountains are a series of natural pools and waterfalls.
 They are named after the crystal clear water in varying hues of blues and greens which are said to give off a mystical atmosphere.
 Should you be brave enough, this is a popular spot for some wild swimming.

 Neist Point Lighthouse

 After our first night of wild camping we made our way to Neist Point Lighthouse, the most westerly tip of Skye.
 Here it was blowing an absolute hooley and a wooly hat was definitely a must.
 The lighthouse was first opened back in 1909 and supplies for the residents had to be transported down by aerial cable.
 However by 1990, the lighthouse had become automated and no longer required daily maintenance.
 Although an easy climb down, the returning journey was pretty steep.
 I stopped a few times to catch my breath and admire the view.